-No Rule Туре Category 19.1 #include statements in a file should only be preceded by other preprocessor directives or comments.
-Preprocessing directives Advisory 19.2 Non-standard characters should not occur in header file names in #include directives.
-Preprocessing directives Advisory 19.3 The #include directive shall be followed by either a <filename> or "filename" sequence.</filename> Preprocessing directives Required 19.4 C macros shall only expand to a braced initializer, a constant, a string literal, a parenthesized expression, a type qualifier, a storage class specifier, or a do-while-zero construct.
-Preprocessing directives Required 19.5 Macros shall not be #define'd or #undef'd within a block.
+No Rule Туре Category 19.1 P.I #include statements in a file should only be preceded by other preprocessor directives or comments.
+Preprocessor directives Advisory 19.2 Non-standard characters should not occur in header file names in #include directives.
+Preprocessing directives Advisory 19.3 The #include directive shall be followed by either a <filename> or "filename" sequence.</filename> Preprocessing directives Required 19.4 C macros shall only expand to a braced initializer, a Preprocessing constant, a string literal, a parenthesized expression, a directives type qualifier, a storage class specifier, or a do-while-zero construct.
+Required 19.5 Macros shall not be #define'd or #undef'd within a block.
 Preprocessing directives Required 19.6 #undef shall not be used.
-Preprocessing directives Required 19.7 A function should be used in preference to a function-like macro.
-Preprocessing directives Advisory 19.8 A function-like macro shall not be invoked without all of its arguments.
+Preprocessing directives 19.7 A function should be used in preference to a function-like macro.
+Preprocessing Advis directives 19.8 A function-like macro shall not be invoked without all of its arguments.
 Preprocessing directives Required 19.9 Arguments to a function-like macro shall not contain tokens that look like preprocessing directives.
-Preprocessing directives Required 19.10 In the definition of a function-like macro, each instance of a parameter shall be enclosed in parentheses unless it is used as the operand of # or ###.
-Preprocessing directives Required 19.11 All macro identifiers in preprocessor directives shall be defined before use, except in #ifdef and #ifndef preprocessor directives and the defined() operator.
-Preprocessing directives Required 19.12 There shall be at most one occurrence of the # or ### preprocessor operators in a single macro definition.
+Preprocessing directives Required 19.10 Required 19.11 All macro identifiers in preprocessor directives shall be defined before use, except in #ifdef and #ifndef preprocessor directives and the defined() operator.
+Preprocessing directives Required 19.12 There shall be at most one occurrence of the # or ## preprocessor operators in a single macro definition.
 Preprocessing directives Required 19.13 The # and ## preprocessor operators should not be used.
 Preprocessing directives Advisory 19.14 The defined preprocessor operator shall only be used in one of the two standard forms.
 Preprocessing directives Required